 Adopt a unique piece of history for £35

 To celebrate a special occasion or commemorate a loved one, choose your own favourite from our collections and tell us why it’s important to you.
 The recipient’s name and adoption details will be entered into our official Register of Adopters and be kept as part of the archive for ever.
-Your adoption will also be visible on our online catalogue and the recipient will receive a special invitation to our annual Open Day to visit their adoptee.
+Your adoption will also be visible on our online catalogue.

 Adopt a Treasure for £20

 Adopt one of our 50 Treasures and receive an e-certificate, personalised with the recipient’s name.
-The adopter will also receive a 50% discount should they wish to order a copy or photograph of their adoptee.
+The adopter will also receive a 50% discount should they wish to order a copy or photograph of one item they have adopted.
 Here are some examples:

 Probably the oldest document in the archive, this nine hundred year old parchment deed describes the gift of a piece of land from Walter Ridware to Robert Messor.
 Written in Latin, it gives us a direct link to the people who lived here in the time of King Henry I, the son of William the Conqueror.